Baptism for All Ages

 Contact - Cindy Kozal (818)889-0612 or email@example.com

-Complete & submit paperwork - Prior to scheduling your child’s Baptism, all paperwork must be completed:
+Complete & submit paperwork - Prior to scheduling your child’s Baptism, all paperwork must be completed.
+All paperwork must be submitted no later than the Wednesday prior to your requested baptism date.

 - OUT OF PARISH - A permission from your pastor is needed for out of parish families